Honey Garlic Shrimp Stir Fry

 But if you don’t mind – you can peel and devein your own.
 Shrimp can be a bit expensive so shop around and watch for a sale.

 Lime Juice: Fresh squeezed lime juice is great but for this recipe – the little green bottle version works just as well.
-But, I do like to use fresh lime when possible – they look very nice on the plate.
+However, I do like to use fresh lime when possible – they look very nice on the plate.

 Red Pepper Flakes: Pepper flakes are optional – they do add a bit of heat to the recipe if you wish.

-Step by Step
+Step by Step Instructions

-4. Combine honey, lime juice and red pepper flakes and blend well.
-Add to the shrimp cooking in the skillet.
 Continue to simmer until the sauce thickens to the desired consistency.
 Remove from heat and add lime slices and parsley if desired.

-What to Serve With Honey Shrimp
+What to Serve With It

 And, we often use fruit salads or roasted veggies (such as red bell peppers or potatoes) as a side for our stir fry dishes.
 Perhaps my easy honey lime fruit salad would be a good choice for you.